Hsieh Yen-hsin

 Hsieh Yen-hsin (謝言信; 13 December 1929 – 11 July 2010) was a Taiwanese politician.

 Early life and education

-Hsieh Yen-hsin was born in 1929, and attended Kinki University in Japan.
+Hsieh Yen-hsin was born in 1929, and attended Kindai University in Japan.
 Hsieh's father was an employee of the Taiwan Sugar Corporation.

 Political career

 Hsieh led a military veterans' organization and the Liquid Gas Union of Changhua County.
 He also served on the Central Committee of the Kuomintang.
 He was a member of the Changhua County Council from 1982 to 1990, then elected to two terms on the Taiwan Provincial Council between 1989 and 1998.
 He won a seat on the Legislative Yuan later that year, representing Changhua County on behalf of the Kuomintang until 2002.

 Personal life

 Hsieh Yen-hsin's son Hsieh Hsin-lung married Cheng Ru-fen.
 His grandchildren Hsieh Yi-fong and Hsieh Tien-lin have also held political office.
 Hsieh Yen-hsin died on 11 July 2010, aged 80.